StocksRankings — AI Stock Picks & Rankings

 Bear Case

-With forward EPS growth of just 2.7% and a trailing PEG of 8.04, any P/E compression to the sector median of 20x would mean a further 7% downside from here.
+Forward EPS growth is just 1.0%, so if the P/E multiple drops to the sector median of 20x, the stock could see a further 7% downside from here.

 Catalyst to Watch